 How to photograph paintings without glare

-The right filter
+Use the right filter

 Make sure you get the right size and right filter, by asking the store owner to help you.
-It can be easily confused with ND filter just by the look of it.
+It can be easily confused with the ND filter just by the look of it.

-Out of the frame
+Take your art of the frame

 If you are taking photos of your own art, then things become simple.
 Just take it out of the frame.
 If you really want a photo of the framed artwork, use an American Box without glass.

 If your painting has a glossy finish, then you might have a reflection problem too.
 Avoid using on-camera flash and go away from direct sunlight.
-On camera flash often is next to the lens, so the light travels back to the lens in a very unflattering way.
+On-camera flash often is next to the lens, so the light travels back to the lens in a very unflattering way.
 Avoid using on-camera flash whenever you can!
-The trick is using continuous lighting such as a set of softbox lights.
+The trick is using continuous lighting such as a set of soft-box lights.
 It’s less powerful than strobes, but you see what you get and you get what you see.

 No problem.
 Just put a nice white curtain on your window, then you have this nicely diffused light that looks expensive and professional.

 When taking photos of a mural outdoor, the best time to take the photo is on a cloudy day.
 Direct sunlight can give you a strong glare, or cast uneven lighting.
-In the post-production, you can add some warmth to the photo so it doesn’t look so grey.
+In post-production, you can add some warmth to the photo so it doesn’t look so grey.

 If the artwork is inside a tunnel or a cave, you want to bring your tripod to take it with long exposure (bulb mode).
 Don’t press the camera!
 Use a timer or wireless trigger to avoid shaking the camera while the image is being exposed.

-How to photograph art portfolio
+How to photograph art for a portfolio

-Digital photographers usually charged by the hour.
+Digital photographers are usually charged by the hour.
 Depending on where you are, the price varies.
 Do research on your region.
 For the sake of this calculation, let’s say you pay 100$ for an hour session.
 If you need to take photos of 10 artworks every 3 months.
-Without complication, it can be done under an hour.
+Without complication, it can be done in under an hour.
 That’s 400$ you will be spending in a year.